p-r-a-v-i-n/django-rest-framework/docs/api-guide/authentication.md

 ---

+!!!
+Note
-**Note:** Don't forget that **authentication by itself won't allow or disallow an incoming request**, it simply identifies the credentials that the request was made with.
+    Don't forget that **authentication by itself won't allow or disallow an incoming request**, it simply identifies the credentials that the request was made with.

 For information on how to set up the permission policies for your API please see the [permissions documentation][permission].